cirrus-geo/cirrus-geo/docs/src/cirrus/components/tasks/index.rst

   CMD [ "task.handler" ]

-Of course, if only one of the Batch or Lambda is needed, these commands can be combined into a single definition.
+Of course, if only one of the Batch or Lambda is needed, these commands can be into a single definition.

 Task parameters